Insert your tagboard here :)

 Next time you hear that public opinion among Americans says this or that, ask yourself if non-whites or anyone not within the middle-class (or above) white heterosexual archetype, feels the same way.
 Like anything, this isn't monolithic, but I think you'll surprise yourself just by asking yourself this question.
 Actually go further and ask non-whites and you might be surprised at how 'American' public opinion actually means the public opinion of white folks in America and is quite irrepresentative of the experiences and thoughts of non-whites.

-First I should point out that white folks are the primary target of this linguistic tactic of mislabeling whites as Americans.
+The Power of Language First I should point out that white folks are the primary target of this linguistic tactic of mislabeling whites as Americans.
 The effect of mislabeling is the fostering of tumultuous relations between whites and blacks and the disruption of whatever even or positive relations there are.

+It goes like this.
 Americans is meant to signify 'whites'.
 However, when asked about that pointedly, most whites will say that to them American means everyone.
 So when whites encounter non-whites they expect them to hold opinions at least somewhere close to the place where 'American' opinion or belief lies.

-• there is a spectre in the white American public imagination of the extreme, unreasonable and irrational black person with whom rational discourse is an impossibility so don't even try.
+there is a spectre in the white American public imagination of the extreme, unreasonable and irrational black person with whom rational discourse is an impossibility so don't even try.

 When white Americans encounter blacks whose thoughts, ideas and experiences lie well outside of what whites have been conditioned by reports and nooz on the opinions of 'Americans' they quickly cast these non-white folks into the irrational box along with Al Sharpton, Jesse Jackson, Louis Farrakhan and any others said to be residing in this delusional state.
 On several occassions I've received lodging assignments to this group home during discussions with whites.